Fair Fuel UK

 APPG on Fair Fuel for Motorists and Hauliers

-Until the 2019 general election, Fair Fuel administered the All-Party Parliamentary Group (APPG) on Fair Fuel for Motorists and Hauliers, which aimed to “represent major issues that impact on UK drivers, from motorists to hauliers”.
-It listed examples including “fuel taxation, congestion and toxic charges, parking costs, roads investment, fairer treatment for diesel owners, solutions to lower emissions, cleaner fuel incentives and transparent pricing at the fuel pumps”.
+As of June 2023, Fair Fuel administers the All-Party Parliamentary Group (APPG) on Fair Fuel for UK Motorists and UK Hauliers, which aimed to “represent major issues that impact on UK drivers, from motorists to hauliers”.
+It lists examples including “fuel taxation, congestion charges, ULEZ/CAZs, parking costs, roads investment, fairer treatment for carbon based fuelled vehicle owners, solutions to lower emissions, cleaner fuel incentives, alternative technology options and transparent pricing at the fuel pumps”.
+Howard Cox is listed as the APPG’s public enquiry point.

 It called for the creation of a consumer watchdog to monitor fuel prices at petrol stations, according to Fair Fuel’s website, which still promotes the campaign.